 Rule Reference: §809.43

 Boards must ensure that children in the first and second priority groups are enrolled before enrolling children from Board-determined priority groups.

+Boards must ensure that written copies of local priority-of-service policies are maintained at all service delivery points and, to the extent practicable, posted online in a way that makes them easily accessible to the public.

 B-500: Maintenance of a Waiting List

-Boards must inform staff members that the child care case management system pre-screener and waiting list application will determine if a parent is potentially eligible for CCS.
+Boards must inform staff members that the child care case management system pre-screener and waiting list application will determine whether a parent is potentially eligible for CCS.

-Boards must ensure that a parent with a child on the waiting list is contacted every three months (which is implemented as 90 days in the child care case management system) to determine if the parent still requires child care.
-TX3C—KinderTrack will automatically generate a message to parents every 90 days asking them to confirm if they still need care.
+Boards must ensure that a parent with a child on the waiting list is contacted every 90 days to determine if the parent still requires child care.
+TX3C:KinderTrack will automatically generate a message to parents every 90 days asking them to confirm if they still need care.
 If the parent responds that they still need CCS, they will remain on the waiting list.
 The child is removed from the waiting list if the parent:

-responds that CCS are no longer needed; or
+responds that child care services are no longer needed; or

-does not respond to the Board regarding the continued need for CCS within 10 business days.
+does not respond to the Board regarding the continued need for child care services following three contact attempts.

-A child’s removal from the waiting list due to a parent’s failure to respond to a 90-day request to update the Board on their continued need for child care is not subject to appeal.
+A child’s removal from the waiting list due to a parent’s failure to respond to a 90-day request to update the Board on the continued need for child care is not subject to appeal.

 Rule Reference: §809.18

 The waiting list is for parents who need and have applied for CCS.
-Waiting lists allow priority groups to be serviced correctly and to ensure that low-income parents are served in the order of application date.
+Waiting lists allow priority groups to be served correctly and to ensure that low-income parents are served in the order of application date.

-Child Care Open Enrollment—A Board is considered to have open enrollment if at any time during the waiting list reporting month the Board enrolled any new children into care who are not any of the following:
+Child Care Open Enrollment—A Board is considered to have open enrollment if at any time during the waiting-list reporting month the Board enrolled any new children into care who are not any of the following:

-Mandatory (as defined by TWC Chapter 809 Child Care Services rule §809.43 and described in section of this Guide, the mandatory population consists of all of priority group one and only DFPS authorizations from priority group two)
+Mandatory (As defined by TWC Chapter 809 Child Care Services rule §809.43 and described in section B-401 of this Guide, the mandatory population consists of all of priority group one and only DFPS authorizations from priority group two.)

 Voluntary suspensions returning to care within their eligibility year